Was your child injured in a motor vehicle accident or as a result of someone’s negligence?

 What is the statute of limitations for an Oregon child personal injury claim?

 To be on the safe side, all Oregon personal injury claims should be filed within two years of the incident.
 If a parent has paid incident-related medical bills on behalf of a child, then a lawsuit for reimbursement of the medical bills should be filed within two years of the incident.
 ORS 12.160 allows for some leeway in the statute of limitations for a minor child.
 The time for filing a lawsuit may not be extended more than five years or for more than one year after the minor child turns 18 years of age, whichever occurs first.

 How soon do I need to contact an attorney for my child’s personal injury claim?
 It is important to seek legal help as early as possible for your child’s injury claim.
-Not only do you want to make sure that your child’s incident related bills are paid, you want your child’s financial future to be secured with any non-economic damages that the child deserves.
-If a doctor states that your child will have future incident-related medical bills your child will need compensation for any future medical bills.
+Not only do you want to make sure that your child’s incident-related bills are paid, you want your child’s financial future to be secured with any non-economic damages that the child deserves.
+If a doctor states that your child will have future incident-related medical bills, your child will need compensation.
 Prior to filing a lawsuit, medical records and bills and other evidence must be gathered.
 Advance notice to the at-fault party should also be given.
-Many cases can be settled without the need for a lawsuit, if the case is settled before the statute of limitations.
+Many cases can be settled without the need for a lawsuit, so long as the case is settled before the statute of limitations.

 Call (503) 238-1010 for a free initial phone consultation.